Heart Clinic Failures

 The objective of this paper was to provide an overview of assessments of functional ability of patients with HF.
 Two categories of assessment are reviewed: Cardiovascular function and muscular function.
 The review includes procedural guidance on how to administer the assessments and information related to the advantages and disadvantages of each method.
 Because both HF types (reduced ejection fraction and preserved ejection fraction) are characterized by exercise intolerance, the procedures can be used effectively with either type of HF.

 Kaminsky, Leonard A. and Imboden, Mary T., "Functional Assessment of Heart Failure Patients" (2015).
-Faculty Publications - Department of Health and Human Performance.
+Faculty Publications - Department of Kinesiology.
 12.